indre93/sinatra-bucketlist-app/README.md

+Welcome to the Bucketlist App!

-A very simple BucketList App that allows users to sign up, log in, and create new goals.
-Users are able to edit and delete their own goals.
+This is a very simple application that allows users to sign up, log in, and log out.
+Users are able to create new goals and keep track of the completion of their goals, and as well as edit and delete their own goals if needed.
+Users can also view other user's bucket list, and every new goal posted is public for everyone to see and get inspired!

+Install Instructions

+1. Clone this repository
+2. Run bundle install to install all required gems
+3. Run shotgun
+4. Copy and paste the link provided into a web browser
+5. Enjoy!

 License